-Despite the clever cynicism she conveys in Wackos and Weirdos, she traces her entire musical journey back to having a crush on a boy when she was 12.
+Kristin’s musical journey can be traced back to a crush on a boy when she was in middle school.
 “He was four or five years older than me and played in the youth band at my church,” she says.
 “I always noticed the guitar player standing next to him.
-So I decided to take up the guitar, but by the time I joined the band, he wasn’t in it anymore!
+So, I decided to take up the guitar, but by the time I joined the band, he wasn’t in it anymore!
 But my love for music had ignited.”

-As she was completing her degree in Vocal performance, Kristin released her debut EP, Fringe, which offered an initial taste of her modern folk sound.
-Kristin wrote and composed all six tracks for the album and recorded the record with Grammy-winning recording engineer Scott Shuman.
-The release of Fringe signaled the beginning of Kristin's solo career as a modern folk artist and she started to play shows around the Maryland region.
+Along with playing the guitar and harp, Kristin decided to pursue voice as well.
+She continued her study of music in college and graduated with a degree in Vocal Performance.
+In 2011 she released her debut EP, Fringe, which offered an initial taste of her modern folk sound.
+Kristin wrote and composed all six tracks for the album and recorded the CD with Grammy-winning recording engineer Scott Shuman.
+The release of Fringe signaled the beginning of Kristin's solo career as a modern folk artist, and she started to play shows around the D.C./Maryland/Virginia region.

-After spending two years in the recording studio, Kristin released her first full length modern folk album in 2017 titled, Tales, Trials, Truths.
-Kristin recorded the album at Tonal Park studios with Grammy-winning recording engineer Charlie Pilzer.
-Upon its release the album received glowing press reviews and was played on radio stations in both the United States and Europe.
-With the successful release of her album Kristin made appearances on live streams, radio shows, live sessions, podcasts and TV.
-Kristin embarked on a national tour to support the album performing at Listening Rooms and Festivals.
-She also made her debut Canadian appearance on the series Tiny Boat Concerts.
+In 2017 Kristin released her first full length modern folk album, Tales, Trials, Truths.
+The album consisted of all original songs and two covers ("Blame it on the Moon" and "Ready for the Storm").
+She recorded the album at Tonal Park studios with Grammy-winning recording engineer Charlie Pilzer.
+Upon its release the album received glowing press reviews and was played on radio stations in the United States, Canada, and the UK.
+With the successful release of her album Kristin made appearances on live streams, radio shows, live sessions, podcasts, and TV.
+Kristin embarked on a national tour.
+She also made her debut Canadian appearance on the online music series Tiny Boat Concerts.

 In 2019 Kristin followed up her album by releasing Siren's Call, a digital promotional single.
-Much like her album the single was met with rave reviews.
+Much like her album, the single met with rave reviews.
 Critics complimented Kristin on her eloquent lyrical ability and unique harp accompaniment style.

-Over the years, Kristin has had the pleasure of working as a session musician with many artists on their projects including albums, singles, and ending credits music for an independent movie.
+Kristin has also had the pleasure of working as a session musician on several projects over the years, including singles and ending credits music for an independent movie.